Medical Genetics

 Preimplantation Testing

-- In order to check for chromosomal abnormalities in embryos, preimplantation genetic screening, or PGS, is a sort of genetic testing.
+• To check for chromosomal abnormalities in embryos, preimplantation genetic screening, or PGS, is a sort of genetic testing.
 Given that the chance of chromosomal abnormalities rises with advancing age, PGS is often conducted on couples who have undergone numerous unsuccessful IVF cycles, have experienced previous miscarriages, or are older.

 PGD and PGS both entail taking a single cell from an embryo and examining it for chromosomal or genetic abnormalities.
 In doing so, medical professionals can choose the healthiest embryos for implantation, enhancing the likelihood of a successful pregnancy and a healthy child.